suejinkim20/data-matters-website-with-tinacms/README.md

 ## 🔨 Feature Development

 Ensuring the UI stays predictable is key to its sustainability and success.
-To help increase the probability of producing a stable application, we'll adhere to a test-driven workflow.
+To help increase the probability of producing a stable application, we'll adhere to a test-driven development workflow.

 ### Workflow